 What is not to love about onion rings?
 Fried, salty and the perfect vehicle for a variety of condiments.
 Every time I am enjoying onion rings, I think to myself, what other wonders would be great in this format?
 Apples are always my first thought.
 So here you go, fried apple rings for your enjoyment.
 Perfect for your next football gathering or just because!

-1. Combine all dry ingredients–flour, baking powder and salt.
+1. Combine 1 cup of all-purpose flour, 1/4 teaspoon of baking powder and salt.
 Set aside.

-2. Whisk the one egg and then whisk in the buttermilk.
+2. Whisk 1 egg and then whisk in 1 cup of buttermilk.

-3. Slice apples into 1/4 inch thick slices using varying sized biscuit cutters to make “rings” out of the slices, discarding smallest circle containing core.
+3. Slice 4 large Granny Smith apples into 1/4 inch thick slices using varying sized biscuit cutters to make “rings” out of the slices, discarding smallest circle containing core.

 5. Dip apple rings into batter, removing any excess.
 A little is okay, it gives them a nice swirly look.
 Cook in oil in small batches, turning frequently to monitor browning.